The Gor Books

 In the mid to late 60's, Professor John Lange, a philosophy instructor at Queens College, CUNY, tried to promote some ideas that, at the time, were very unpopular!

-The more radical feminist movement and other "equal rights" movements were just getting into full swing at that time, and ideas that he espoused, such as the notion that everyone is NOT equal, that there are profound differences between genders besides some different sexual organs and that those who are naturally stronger should rule, while those who are weaker should have supporting roles in society, were not at all welcomed, to say the least.
+The more radical feminist movement and other "equal rights" movements were just getting into full swing at that time, and ideas that he espoused - such as the notion that everyone is NOT equal; that there are profound differences between genders besides some different sexual organs; that those who are naturally stronger should rule, while those who are weaker should have supporting roles in society; that "progress" is not always a good thing, and more - were not at all welcomed, to say the least.

 Criticized by staff and colleagues and apparently forbidden to teach such things in his classes, Professor Lange went the route that others, such as Heinlein, Hubbard and Rynd have, and turned to fiction to propagate his ideas.